f5devcentral/f5-automation-labs/docs/class2/module3/lab2.rst

 Task 2 - Execute the first f5-newman-wrapper file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Login to your BIG-IP lab machine and verify you do not have any Virtual Servers or Pools
+Login to your BIG-IP lab machine and verify you do not have any Virtual Servers or Pools.
+Delete any virtual servers or Pools that appear in the GUI.

    ..
 NOTE:: If you are using the F5 lab systems there are already shortcuts in your Chrome browser called ``BIG-IP A GUI``, if you receive a certificate warning accept and add exception (the BIG-IP has a self-signed cert which violates Chrome's security).
 BIG-IP A Login credentials are ``admin\admin``